code11/engine/docs/docs/api/wildcard.md

 `Wildcard` allow selecting arbitrarily deep paths from state.

 They are meant to be used by `producer` to obtain more powerful triggers.

-For
+## Example
-example:
+For example:

 ```tsx
 cons titleWatchProducer: producer = ({